 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Nov 26, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 26, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 American consumers are becoming more confident about their ability to pay their credit card statement balances in full, according to a new report from CompareCards.com.
 That’s despite the continued rise in credit card APRs, which shows no signs of slowing down.